OnToology/OnToology/README.md

 note: you may need to change some of the hardcoded variables, since the system still in early stage

 ##Working with Multiple ssh keys
-at some point in time, you may need to perform tests locally (django tests), you may need to have multiple ssh keys for github at the same time.
-If So there is good example on http://techamad.blogspot.com.es/2015/05/github-with-multiple-keys.html or https://gist.github.com/jexchan/2351996
+At some point, you may need to perform tests locally (django tests), you may need to have multiple ssh keys for github at the same time.
+If so there is good example on how to do them http://techamad.blogspot.com.es/2015/05/github-with-multiple-keys.html or https://gist.github.com/jexchan/2351996